 New businesses, especially those with no credit history, have a hard time securing bank loans.
 Fortunately, we support start-ups to invest in crucial equipment and assets for the future and give access to technical support while optimising their cash flow and working capital.
-In 2022 we actively supported Georgian start-ups, some of which started to export to the foreign markets.
+In 2023, we actively supported Georgian start-ups, some of which started to export to foreign markets.
+In 2023, several notable projects were financed.